 In this manuscript we investigate Hamilton-Jacobi equations on the Wasserstein space of probability measures on graphs.
-Discrete optimal transport calculus, in the space of probability measures on graphs and gradient and Hamiltonian like flows on graphs, have been studied in many papers; we refer for instance to [22, 34, 66, 68].
+Discrete optimal transport calculus, in the space of probability measures on graphs and gradient and Hamiltonian like flows on graphs, have been studied in many papers; we refer for instance to [25, 38, 73, 75].
 In particular, finite state mean field games have received significant attention in recent years.
-Master equation for finite state mean field games with Wright-Fisher common noise have been studied in [7] and [51] derived master equations from finite state Hamilton-Jacobi equation which appear in potential games.
+Master equation for finite state mean field games with Wright-Fisher common noise have been studied in [7] and [57] derived master equations from finite state Hamilton-Jacobi equation which appear in potential games.
 However very little is known about Hamilton-Jacobi equations in such spaces.
-The goal in this manuscript is to develop a mathematical setup for such equations, introduce a notion of a viscosity solution and study their well-posedness.
-Since the set of probability measures on a graph with n vertices is identified with a simplex in \mathbb{R}^n , the theory resembles the theory of viscosity solutions in finite dimension.
-Moreover, it can be seen that it can be recast in terms of viscosity solutions on Riemannian manifolds with boundary (see Remark 4.4).
+The only results in this direction are in [24] about Hamilton-Jacobi equations on complete graphs (every pair of distinct vertices is connected by a unique edge).
+Therefore, the analysis in [24] does not involve a graph structure and the underlying probability measure space is endowed with the flat Euclidean metric l_2 .
+Note that the l_2 differential structure is not comparable to the differential structures considered in this manuscript.
+Indeed in our set up, each point $\mu \in \mathcal{P}(G)$ comes with a metric tensor $q(\mu)$, which naturally leads us to consider the Wasserstein space of probability measures on general connected graphs.
+Our goal is to introduce a notion of viscosity solution and develop a well-posedness theory.
+Since the set of probability measures on a graph with n vertices is identified with a simplex in \mathbb{R}^n , one may be tempted to recast our work within the theory of viscosity solutions in finite dimension on Riemannian manifolds with boundary (see Remark 4.4).
 We refer for instance to [3] for the theory of viscosity solutions on Riemannian manifolds.
-The analogy stops here although in our case the manifold (the simplex) is flat.
-We have to deal with Hamiltonians which vanish near the boundary of the simplex since we are working on the Wasserstein space.
+The analogy we point out in Remark 4.4 does not facilitate our work even if in our case the manifold (the simplex) is flat.
+Indeed, we have to deal with Hamiltonians which vanish near the boundary of the simplex since we are working on the Wasserstein space.
 This makes our study different from the classical theory of viscosity solutions.
 Hence, we present everything from the beginning and with details.
-We focus on a class of Hamilton-Jacobi equations with a convex and somehow coercive Hamiltonian and an individual noise type term.
-We prove two comparison results, one for an initial boundary value problem and the second for an initial value problem where the boundary is irrelevant.
-We also discuss the existence of viscosity solutions by Perron's method.
-Even though Perron's method here is a rather straightforward adaptation of the classical Perron's method, we present full details for the sake of completeness.